-While there are many things to do in Green Turtle Cay, you could simply never leave Long Bay House: In the morning, the sun rises from the Atlantic Ocean.
+While there are many things to do in Green Turtle Cay, you could simply never leave Long Bay House: In the morning, the sun rises over the Atlantic Ocean.
 Swim to your heart’s content at the beach or pool.
 Walk along Long Bay Beach every morning and evening.
 A walk up and down the entire beach is more than two miles.
 There are few houses on the beach.
 Enjoy the beach, without the sun, in our elevated beach gazebo.
 It is a great place to read.
-Stroll around the two acre estate and pick coconuts, sour oranges, key limes, papaya, bananas, and mangoes when in season.
+Stroll around the two acre property and pick coconuts, sour oranges, key limes, bananas, and mangoes when in season.
 Enjoy the hundreds of coconut palms, tropical flowers and foliage.
 Cool off in the freshwater pool or just lounge poolside.
 Enjoy sunsets in the observation tower.
 In the evening, the stars shine brighter than you can imagine.
 When your day is over, you can retreat to your air conditioned house.

 Leeward Yacht Club: This is a close, convenient place to keep your boat.
 The marina is located 400 yards from Long Bay House.
 Visit the Lizard Bar and Grill for some drinks and good food.
 There is also a tennis court.
 Check in at the office and reserve your court time.

 Visit New Plymouth: The village of New Plymouth was originally settled in 1786 by Loyalists to the British Crown seeking a new place to live after the United States’ Revolutionary War.
 This historic town is located on the southern end of Green Turtle Cay and is accessible by foot or by golf cart.
 It is just a 4 minute golf cart ride from Long Bay House or a 12-15 minute stroll.
 Golf carts are the way most people get around the island and visitors usually rent at least one (which holds four people).
-Mary Lowe can help you make a decision.
+We can help you make a decision.
 You do not need a golf cart to visit New Plymouth or Leeward Yacht Club, but if you want to explore the rest of the island, you will.